 Once upon a time, there was (1) a princess who lived (2) in a big castle.
 She was (3) pretty, tall and blonde.
 The princess was (4) already 25 and still didn’t have (5) a husband.
 One day a prince arrived (6) at the castle from a far away kingdom.
 He was (7) a bit ugly, but also friendly and fun.
 He invited (8) the princess to spend the day with him and she accepted (9).
 They rode (10) horses, sailed (11) on a lake and made (12) each other many presents.
 At night, while they were (13) looking at the stars, he asked (14) her in she wanted (15) to marry him.
 She said (16) no and the prince went back (17) to his kingdom.

 1 and 2 = Background, what was going on before the story starts → Imperfect

 3 and 4 = Description of her looks and age → Imperfect

-5 = Still background, she didn’t have a husband at the time → Imperfect
+5 = Still talking about background: she didn’t have a husband at the time → Imperfect

 6 = A prince arrived.
 It happened.
 Main action → Preterite

 7 = Description of the prince → Imperfect